etherex/etherex/etherex/WhitePaper.md

 A decentralized exchange will require no sign-up of any kind from users to allow for its normal operations.
 However, users would be required to hold an initial balance of Ether to interact with the network in the first place.
 The exchange will hold an important role within the ecosystem as described as the DAOex in the (draft) paper [The DAOist protocol][2] by Vlad Zamfir, and some work has already been done in that paper to provide a solution to easier adoption.
 Other elements of that protocol will need to be implemented both in the exchange and DAOs and will be covered when a complete API is available.
 At the very least, a standard API for getting balances and transferring amounts for subcurrencies will need to be established.

+The adoption rate of the exchange will depend heavily on the adoption rate of Ethereum itself.
+Adoption may be sped up once the exchange offers an assortment of off chain assets.
+If the exchange can become a decentralized version of Cryptsy, potentially many users may switch over in a short amount of time.
+As the Ethereum infrastructure may take some time to really build up, offering trading between off chain assets will be the catalyst that speeds up the exchange's adoption.

+The ecosystem of subcurrencies and DApps within Ethereum will also have a major influence on the adoption rate of the exchange.
+Even if the trading of off-chain assets could be enough to make the exchange a "killer app" and provide a high enough adoption, a thriving subcurrency market will be needed to prove the usefulness of both Ethereum and a decentralized exchange.

 Implementation of a decentralized exchange on Ethereum